Kaleb1583/editor/README.md

   or you can use this but this may not as good as some alternatives

-if you on chromium (intended os) you can use this if you want to create a website if vscode
+if you on chromium (intended os) you can use this if you want to code a website (since vscode.dev has no output)

 it may not work! it works locally for me but may not work when forking but kaleb1583.github.io/editor/ seems to be working.